seemoo-lab/openhaystack/README.md

 ### Usage

-**Adding a new tag.**
+**Adding a new accessory.**
-To create a new tag, you just need to enter a name for it and optionally select a suitable icon and a color.
+To create a new accessory, you just need to enter a name for it and optionally select a suitable icon and a color.
 The app then generates a new key pair that is used to encrypt and decrypt the location reports.
 The private key is stored in your Mac's keychain.

 **Deploy to device.**
 Connect a [supported device](#how-to-track-other-bluetooth-devices) via USB to your Mac and hit the _Deploy_ button next to the accessory's name and choose the corresponding.